elibroftw/blog.elijahlopez.ca/content/posts/hugo-tutorial.md

     - Alternative: use the hugo helpers, "Hugo: create content" command
 9. Use `hugo serve -D` when drafting the post and see your changes at [http://localhost:1313/](http://localhost:1313/)
 10. Set `draft: false` after you are done drafting a post
-11. Commit and push to origin (GitHub)
+11. Add README.md with `git clone --recurse-submodules -j8 https://github.com/USERNAME/blog.git` clone instructions
-12. To update themes, use `git submodule update --remote --merge`
+12. Commit and push to origin (GitHub)
-13. You can automate to update the theme with a pre-commit hook but if you are not a technical user, I suggest only updating when you know that the latest version of the theme is safe
+13. To update your themes, use `git submodule update --remote --merge`

 ## Other Resources